Quick and Easy Isn't Always the Best Choice to Make Quilts

 Half square triangle units (HSTs) are one of the most commonly used types of patchwork and there are lots of excellent methods you can use to create them.
 But beware... some HST methods you'll see online are quick, but not good assembly options.

-One HST Assembly Option That I Suggest You Avoid
+One HST Assembly Option to Avoid

 - Two large squares are sandwiched right sides together.

 - The quilter sews quarter inch seams along each edge of the perimeter of the two sandwiched squares.

 - After sewing seams, the large... square is cut in half twice diagonally, just like we do when we cut setting triangles for on-point quilts.

 - Units are pressed open along the seam lines, leaving stretchy bias edges surrounding their outside edges.